Teoscar Hernández Player Props: Mariners vs. Athletics

 Athletics Pitching Rankings

-- The 7.7 strikeouts per nine innings compiled by the Athletics pitching staff ranks 28th in MLB.
+- The Athletics pitching staff is 28th in MLB with a collective 7.7 strikeouts per nine innings.

-- The Athletics' 7.02 team ERA ranks last across all MLB pitching staffs.
+- The Athletics have the last-ranked team ERA among all league pitching staffs (6.95).

-- Athletics pitchers combine to give up 83 total home runs at a clip of 1.7 per game (most in the league).
+- The Athletics give up the most home runs in baseball (85 total, 1.7 per game).

-- In his most recent appearance on Wednesday, the right-hander threw six innings against the Arizona Diamondbacks, giving up three earned runs while surrendering three hits.
+- In his last appearance on Saturday, the left-hander threw five innings against the Houston Astros, allowing three earned runs while surrendering five hits.

-- The 24-year-old has put up a 6.88 ERA and 7.9 strikeouts per nine innings across three games this season, while giving up a batting average of .235 to his opponents.
+- In nine games this season, the 25-year-old has an ERA of 6.85, with 7.6 strikeouts per nine innings.
+Opponents are hitting .306 against him.

 © 2023 Data Skrive.
 All rights reserved.